BennettJLee/SecretSanta/README.md

 ## Description

-This application is a locale secret santa sorter, it always people to make rooms and add people who can be sorted with a person to gift to.
+This application is a local Secret Santa sorter, it allows people to make rooms and add people who can be sorted with a person to gift to.

 ## Table of Contents